Assignment 1: Data extraction & integration

 You need to submit a zip file that includes:

-3. A Python notebook that include the code for solving Task 3.
+) that contains all the code for creating the database, adding records in the selected relations and querying the database. - A Python notebook that includes the code for solving Task 3 with clear comments on the code.
 The explanation of the code should be included in the report (the pdf file).

-Submission should be done on blackboard and only one submission per group is needed.
-Each group should have 3 - 4 members.
+Submission should be done on BrightSpace and only one submission per group is needed.
 You can submit as many versions as you like but only the last submission before the deadline will be graded.